The Bankrate promise

 Alternatively, many brick-and-mortar banks and credit unions offer CDs, though you’re not likely to find the best rate locally.

 3. Long-term corporate bond funds

 Overview: Corporations sometimes raise money by issuing bonds to investors, and these can be packaged into bond funds that own bonds issued by potentially hundreds of corporations.

 Who are they good for?
 Corporate bond funds can be an excellent choice for investors looking for cash flow, such as retirees, or those who want to reduce their overall portfolio risk but still earn a return.
-Short-term corporate bond funds can be good for risk-averse investors who want a bit more yield than government bond funds.
+Long-term corporate bond funds can be good for risk-averse investors who want more yield than government bond funds.

-Risks: As is the case with other bond funds, short-term corporate bond funds are not FDIC-insured.
+Risks: As is the case with other bond funds, long-term corporate bond funds are not FDIC-insured.

-Rewards: Investment-grade short-term bond funds often reward investors with higher returns than government and municipal bond funds.
-But the greater rewards come with added risk.
+Rewards: Investment-grade long-term bond funds often reward investors with higher returns than government and municipal bond funds.
+But the greater rewards come with some added risk.